Nick Saban: Early life and education

 Saban was born in Fairmont, West Virginia, to Mary and Nick Lou Saban Sr. and grew up in the nearby town of Monongah.
 His parents owned a small service station and his father founded and coached a youth football team.
 He has one sister, Dianna, and graduated from Monongah High School in 1969.
-In high school, Saban played quarterback and helped lead Monongah to the 1968 West Virginia Class A state championship his senior year.
+In high school, Saban played football.
+He played quarterback and helped lead Monongah to the 1968 West Virginia Class A state championship his senior year.
 Among his teammates were Kerry Marbury, who went on to star for the West Virginia Mountaineers and play in the Canadian Football League.

 Saban attended Kent State University in Kent, Ohio, and played defensive back for the Golden Flashes under coach Don James.
 He and a roommate avoided being part of the Kent State shootings, on May 4, 1970, when they decided to eat lunch before walking to the rally area.
 While attending KSU, he married Terry Constable, also from West Virginia, on December 18, 1971 in Fairmont.
 Saban graduated from Kent State in 1973 with a bachelor's degree in business, and in 1975, earned his master's degree in sports administration, also from Kent State.
 Saban's father died during his son's first year of graduate school.

 Saban is of Croatian ancestry.
 His paternal grandfather, Stanko Saban, was born in 1895 in Gospić, in the Lika region of Croatia.
 Stanko emigrated to Portland, Oregon, in 1908, when he was 13 years old.
 He later married Anna Mihalic, of Croatian-American heritage.

 Coaching career

 Early coaching career

 Saban had not intended to enter the coaching ranks until Don James hired him as a graduate assistant at Kent State, while Saban waited for his wife to graduate.
 He later served as an assistant coach in NCAA Division I-A, at several schools: Syracuse in 1977, West Virginia in 1978 and 1979, Ohio State in 1980 and 1981, Navy in 1982, and Michigan State from 1983 to 1987.
 After the 1987 season, Kent State passed over Saban for its vacant head coaching position and hired Dick Crum.
 Saban was then hired as an assistant for the Houston Oilers in the National Football League.